Behind the scenes of James Comey's epic firing

 - Obama tapped him for the job in 2013

-Washington (CNN)A little past 5 p.m. on Tuesday, a black Ford Taurus slowed to a stop just outside FBI headquarters in Washington and dispatched a white-haired man in a dark suit.
+Washington (CNN)A little past 5 p.m.
+Tuesday, a black Ford Taurus slowed to a stop just outside FBI headquarters in Washington and dispatched a white-haired man in a dark suit.

 He emerged from the car alone, a manila folder in his right hand, and walked slowly toward the agency's appointment gate.
-Passersby paid little notice.
+Passers-by paid little notice.

 But Keith Schiller, President Donald Trump's pugnacious former bodyguard who now sits sentry outside the Oval Office doors, was at the law enforcement agency armed with a bombshell message from his longtime boss to FBI Director James Comey: "You are hereby terminated and removed from office."